See Medinah and never leave your front door

 The Galata area of Beyogulu is also the home of Istanbul's historic Jewish sites (though most of the city's Jewish population live in more affluent parts of the city).
 Jews have been in the city since Byzantine times, although there was a large influx into the city as an outcome of the Reconquista.
 The place where Beyazit II met the first Jewish immigrants is now a tourist spot.
 Security is very tight around synagogues (there are several in the city, all of them in use), as one expects, so sadly we weren't allowed to get close enough to take any decent pictures.

 To one side of Sultan Ahmet Camii are remanents of the old Roman Hippodrome, the old centre of the city.
-The Obelisk of Thothmes III, brought to the city by the emporer Thedosius, stands on a pedestal that carved at the order of the Roman Emporer.
-The carving depicts scences of how
+The Obelisk of Thothmes III, brought to the city by the emporer Thedosius, stands on a pe

 the obelisk was raised, and others scenes including his family.
 The hieroglyphic inscriptions are still clearly visible today, despite being thousands of years old.
 In between this and another obelisk is the Serpentine Column, donated by the Greek city-states in honour of the victory over the Persians.
 Originally it was said to have the heads of the three serpents and be 8m in length, with the names of the cities on the column, but now stands at 5m.
 Opposite the Hippodrome is a former palace of the Ottomans, converted into the Museum of Turkish and Islamic Arts.